UnitedHealth Group: Killing of Brian Thompson

-On December 4, 2024, Brian Thompson, the CEO of UnitedHealth Group's insurance division, was killed in a shooting in New York City.
+On December 4, 2024, Brian Thompson, the CEO of UnitedHealth Group's insurance subsidiary UnitedHealthcare, was killed in a shooting in New York City.
 The shooting occurred outside the New York Hilton Midtown, where UnitedHealth Group was hosting an investor event.
-The shooting prompted many social media users to criticize UnitedHealthcare, the American health insurance system, and Thompson personally.
+Reactions to the shooting on social media were defined by resentment and criticism of UnitedHealthcare, the American health insurance system, and widespread disdain towards Thompson.
 Police later arrested a suspect, Luigi Mangione, and charged him with murder.
-Tim Noel joined UnitedHealthCare in 2007 and succeeded Brian Thompson as the CEO.
-Prior to becoming CEO, Noel was in charge of UnitedHealthCare's Medicare Advantage plans.
+Tim Noel joined UnitedHealthcare in 2007 and succeeded Brian Thompson as the CEO.
+Prior to becoming CEO, Noel was in charge of UnitedHealthcare's Medicare Advantage plans.

+Further events

+In November 2025, Scott Gottlieb, the former commissioner of the Food and Drug Administration, joined UnitedHealth Group's board of directors.

+In June 2026, UnitedHealth Group announced plans to invest $3 billion in artificial intelligence in 2026 and 2027.

 Organizational structure

 UnitedHealth Group has about 2700 subsidiaries and affiliates worldwide, the highest profile being Optum and UnitedHealthcare.

 Optum

 Formed in 2011, Optum says that it provides "data and analytics, pharmacy care services, population health, healthcare delivery, and healthcare operations".

 It is organized into three businesses: